Yes! We Have No Bananas

 "Yes!
 We Have No Bananas" is an American novelty song by Frank Silver and Irving Cohn published March 23, 1923.
-It became a major hit in 1923 (placing No. 1 for five weeks) when it was recorded by Billy Jones, Billy Murray, Arthur Hall, Irving Kaufman, and others.
-It was recorded later by Benny Goodman and His Orchestra, Spike Jones & His City Slickers, Kidsongs, and many more.
+It became a major hit that year (placing No. 1 for five weeks) when it was recorded by Billy Jones, Billy Murray, Arthur Hall, Snoopy's Classiks on Toys, Irving Kaufman, and others.
+It was recorded later by Benny Goodman and His Orchestra, Spike Jones & His City Slickers, Louis Prima, Kidsongs, and many more.

-The song became a best-selling sheet music in American history.
-It inspired a follow-up song, "I've Got the Yes!
-We Have No Bananas Blues", recorded by Billy Jones and Sam Lanin (with vocals by Irving Kaufman and others) in 1923.
-Al Jolson recorded on film, an operatic version, in blackface, in the 1930s.

 History

-Frank Silver explained the origin of the song to Time Magazine: "I am an American, of Jewish ancestry, with a wife and a young son.
+In 1923, Frank Silver explained the origin of the song to Time Magazine: "I am an American, of Jewish ancestry, with a wife and a young son.
 About a year ago my little orchestra was playing at a Long Island hotel.
 To and from the hotel I was wont to stop at a fruit stand owned by a Greek, who began every sentence with 'Yes'.
 The jingle of his idiom haunted me and my friend Cohn.
 Finally I wrote this verse and Cohn fitted it with a tune."

-The song was the theme of the outdoor relief protests in Belfast in 1932.
-These were a unique example of Protestants and Catholics in Northern Ireland protesting together, and the song was used because it was one of the few non-sectarian songs that both communities knew.
-The song lent its title to a book about the depression in Belfast.

 The shopkeeper who said "Yes!
-We Have No Bananas" and inspired this song, may have been one of the many affected by a worldwide crash in the banana crop caused by Panama disease.
+We Have No Bananas" and inspired this song may have been one of the many affected by a worldwide decline in the banana crop caused by Panama disease.

+Legacy

+Parody

+Its success inspired a parody, "I've Got the 'Yes!
+We Have No Bananas' Blues", first recorded by Billy Jones and Sam Lanin (with vocals by Irving Kaufman and others) in 1923.
+The song describes the protagonist's frustration with weeks of hearing the original song performed in cabarets and shows.

+During Eddie Cantor's July 1923 rendition of the parody, he exclaims, "Stop!" to interrupt a quartet singing the original song and threatens to call a cop on them, because he just "can't take it any longer".

+Belle Baker performed the parody on August, 1923.

+Al Jolson recorded a mock-operatic version, in blackface, on film in the 1930s.

+The Three Stooges used the song title as a parody for the 1939 short Yes, We Have No Bonanza.